danlester/danlester.github.io/about.md

 [Innotater](https://github.com/ideonate/jupyter-innotater) is a tool for machine learning developers.
 Annotate data including image bounding boxes inline within your Jupyter notebook in Python.
 Innotater's flexible API allows easy selection of interactive controls to suit your datasets exactly.

+## nb2xls

+[nb2xls](https://github.com/ideonate/nb2xls) converts Jupyter Notebooks to Excel Spreadsheets, allowing you to share your results with non-programmers such that they can still easily play with the data.

 ## Google Apps Login for WordPress

 [Google Apps Login for WordPress](https://wp-glogin.com/) has grown into a suite of WordPress plugins allowing a company's websites or intranets to integrate deeply into Google Apps (now called G Suite).